Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 packages for Fedora 13.

 Before doing this, setup a personal build environment so you can build the packages as ordinary user.
-If you hav'n't done this before, first install rpmbuild:
+If you hav'nt done this before, first install rpmbuild:
       sudo yum install rpmdevtools

 an then setup a personal build tree: